Ben Fernandez

 My recent solo exhibition in the studio bay at Visceglia Arts Center at Caldwell University in Caldwell, New Jersey, on view from Monday, December 9—Sunday, December 16, 2024.

 Ben Fernandez (b.
 2001) is a mixed media artist based in Bridgewater, New Jersey.
-He graduated summa cum laude from Caldwell University with a B.F.A. in Studio Art with a concentration in mixed media, and a minor in Art History.
+He graduated summa cum laude, with Honors, from Caldwell University with a B.F.A. in Studio Art with a concentration in mixed media, and a minor in Art History.

 Since the fall of 2021, Fernandez's work has additionally been featured in solo exhibitions, as well as group exhibitions, at galleries and community venues throughout New Jersey.
-His most recent solo shows include Imagine (Summer 2022--present), Transcendence (Spring 2023), Be Still (Summer 2023--present), Transfiguration (April 2024), Inner Spirit (June 2024), and Culmination (December 2024).
-Among the group exhibitions in which his work has been included are the Manville Arts Council (MAC) 2024 Expo at the Manville Public Library in May 2024, and Peace/Conflict at Nails in the Wall Gallery at St. Luke's Episcopal Church in Metuchen during the fall of 2024.
+His most recent solo shows include Imagine (Summer 2022–present), Transcendence (Spring 2023), Be Still (Summer 2023–present), Transfiguration (April 2024), Inner Spirit (June 2024), and Culmination (December 2024).
+Among the group exhibitions in which his work has been included are the Manville Arts Council (MAC) 2024 Expo at the Manville Public Library in May 2024, Peace/Conflict at Nails in the Wall Gallery at St. Luke's Episcopal Church in Metuchen from September–December 2024, and 3{three}: the exhibit at Nails in the Wall Gallery from February–May 2025.
 His current work explores his deepening interests in spirituality and other universal topics.

 Fernandez's artwork has been showcased in publications including Under One Sky: Leaping Letters (2019), a picture book distributed to Rwandan schoolchildren; the N.J.
 Department of Human Services 2020 Calendar; the 2023 issue of Presence: A Journal of Catholic Poetry; the 2023 and 2024 issues of Calyx, the literary journal of Caldwell University; and multiple issues (2023–24) of the Catholic Spirit, the official newspaper of the Diocese of Metuchen in New Jersey.